mapsplugin/cordova-plugin-googlemaps-doc/v1.4.0/class/LatLng/README.md

 ## Tips

-PhoneGap-GoogleMaps-Plugin allows you to write very more simple format for LatLng class.
+cordova-googlemaps-plugin allows you to write very more simple format for LatLng class.
 The below code works with (only) this plugin.
 Because the JS code of this plugin just checks the `lat` and `lng` properties.
 ```js